Frequently Asked Questions

 What Does a Regular Therapy Session Look Like?

 Please arrive at least 10 minutes before your or your loved one's scheduled therapy session.
-This allows time before the session to make any payments, ask our friendly front desk staff any questions, take a restroom break, and do any task that are needed to prepare before your treatment time.
-While we have smocks and aprons available, and will try our best to keep your clothing or your loved one's clothing clean, we may sometimes recommend that a patients dress in "play clothes", referring to clothing that is allowed to get a bit messy or sweaty.
-We will always try to give advanced notice if we have an activity planned that could get could stain clothes or make clothing too messy to wear back to school or work.
+This allows time before the session to make any payments, ask our friendly front desk staff any questions, take a restroom break, and do any tasks that are needed to prepare before your treatment time.
+While we have smocks and aprons available, and will try our best to keep your clothing or your loved one's clothing clean, we may sometimes recommend that patients dress in "play clothes", referring to clothing that is allowed to get a bit messy or sweaty.
+We will always try to give advanced notice if we have an activity planned that could stain clothes or make clothing too messy to wear back to school or work.
 Arriving early should give time for the patient to change into "play clothes" before the session if need be.
+For adults in physical therapy, we recommend wearing clothes comfortable to exercise and move around in.
+We also recommend wearing clothes that would allow you to easily expose the treatment area (i.e. shorts or loose pants than can be rolled up to expose a knee if you are being treated for knee, or tank top or loose sleeves if we are treating your shoulder).
+We also recommend wearing athletic or tennis shoes

 When are my co-pays due?